gmp26/Apps1/README.md

 * a server to run the application

 ## Prerequisites
+* Text editor - preferably TextMate or Sublime Text, set to translate tabs to 2 spaces.
+We use 2 spaces per indent for livescript.
+If using these editors, install the [livescript.tmbundle](https://github.com/paulmillr/livescript.tmbundle) for syntax checking.

 * Must have [Git](http://git-scm.com/) installed
 * Must have [node.js (at least v0.8.1)](http://nodejs.org/) installed with npm (Node Package Manager)
 * Must have [CoffeeScript](https://npmjs.org/package/coffee-script) node package installed globally.  `npm install -g coffee-script`